Inspire Brands: History

 In March 2021, Inspire Brands sent a review of its government lobbying activities to their franchisees and employees where they highlighted their success in keeping the $15 minimum wage out of Democrats' American Rescue Plan, the COVID-19 relief bill President Joe Biden signed earlier that month.

 In August 2021, Inspire Brands announced that it would source only cage-free eggs by 2025.

 On December 19, 2022, Inspire Brands announced that it had sold Rusty Taco to Gala Capital Partners, owner of Cicis Pizza, Dunn Brothers Coffee, and Mooyah.

+In March 2026, Roark Capital Group considered an initial public offering for Inspire Brands, which could raise about $2 billion as early as 2026.

+In May 2026, the company signed a franchise agreement with Montreal-based holding company Foodtastic to bring the Dunkin' restaurant chain back to Canada eight years after the company ceased its operations in the North.
+Peter Mammas, the president and CEO of restaurant holding company Foodtastic said its return this time will be different, and that this time the chain’s focus will be on Canadian ownership.
+Mammas expects the first Dunkin’ cafes to open in Canada by the end of 2026.
+A year from now, he says the company will likely be able to open a cafe a week, and about 50 cafes a year.
+“We have boots on the ground, so we’re going to have local support to support the franchisees,” he said.
+He also said the company will concentrate on opening stories in Quebec and Ontario for the first two years before opening cafes in the Maritimes and the West Coast.

 Brands

 As of June 2025, the chains that the company owns and/or operates include: